 Additionally, menopausal symptoms, such as hot flashes and night sweats, have been found to be associated with increases in blood sugar (10).
 Research also shows that menopausal women with diets high in refined sugar have poorer bone quality (11).

-For a sweet option low in refined sugar, take a look at our Raspberry Apple Crisp recipe!
+For a sweet option low in refined sugar, take a look at our Apple Berry Crisp recipe!

 The symptoms that come along with menopause can be challenging to cope with.
 However, research tells us that through dietary changes, it is possible to manage these symptoms.
 Filling your body with the good – such as healthy fats, phytoestrogens, fruits and vegetables, and proteins – while avoiding refined sugars may be able to help you, your loved one, or your client manage their menopausal symptoms.